pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 [[_TOC_]]

 # Terminology
-For the non-functional requirements, an insignificant delay is quantified as being less than or equal to 500 miliseconds.
+For the non-functional requirements, an insignificant delay is quantified as being less than or equal to 500 milliseconds.

 # Usability